 Are you prepared for Winter Weather?
 Winter Weather is right around the corner.

 We have many tips for preparing your Home in the "Know What To Do" page of our "Be Informed" section on this website.

-Have a Safety Plan prepared so you and your family know what to do in the event of a Tornado.
+Have a Safety Plan prepared so you and your family know what to do in the event of a Winter Snowstorm.

 The National Weather Service (NWS) issues storm warnings and watches.
-Familiarize yourself with the "Know the Terms" page in the "Be Informed" section, so you know what the NWS is talking about.
+Familiarize yourself with the "Know the Terms" page in the "Be Informed" section.

 Immediately following a natural or technological disaster, essential utilities and supply sources may be disrupted, there are damages to public and private property, and people suffer injuries or death.
 All emergencies must be managed during the response phase by using an Incident Command structure that efficiently procures and employs all the resources needed to effectively manage the situation.
 Each emergency is different and requires a comprehensive assessment of resources available and the flexibility to mobilize them

 Recovery starts almost immediately after a disaster strikes and the goal is to restore all systems to normal or near-normal condition.
 Long-term recovery from a disaster may go on for years until the entire disaster area is completely redeveloped, either as it was in the past or for an entirely new purpose which is less vulnerable to a disaster.
 During this time it is very important for the public to check this website, facebook , WEKZ radio 93.7 FM and other media outlets for current emergency information.